-This page will provide you with information about extracurricular activities relevant for students learning German; links to study tools and resources, including news and newspapers and give additional information about German culture.
+This page will provide you with information about extracurricular activities relevant for students learning German, and links to study tools and resources, including news sources.

-There are several ways you can get involved in German beyond the classroom.
-You can come to a German film screening during LLCU International Film night or visit the German Club meeting and participate in various activities such conversation or board games.
-Attending potlucks at the Queen’s International Student Centre will give you the opportunity to immerse yourself in other cultures and get to know exchange students from Germany!
+There are many ways you can get involved in German beyond the classroom.
+You can come to a German film screening during LLCU International Film night.
+You can watch German movies from Stauffer Library's robust streaming and DVD film collection.
+You can attend potlucks at the Queen’s University International Centre in order to immerse yourself in other cultures and get to know exchange students from Germany!

 The Queen’s University International Centre (QUIC) is an international education support service for students, faculty and staff at Queen’s.
 Through its activities the Centre promotes an internationally informed and cross culturally sensitive university community.

 - the academic and personal development of international students, other international members of the Queen’s community, and their families;

 - the academic and personal development of Queen’s students, staff and faculty interested in Education Abroad; and

 - the internationalization of the campus by working with university departments, offices, groups and individuals to enhance and diversify the international learning environment at Queen’s through educational and training activities.